fibremail/MTA-STS-Policy-/README.md

 License

-Personal infrastructure project for the Fibremail domain.
+Infrastructure project for the Fibremail domain.